Skip to content

 Multiple units and programs across the University include some emphasis on health communication in teaching, research, and service.
 However, prior to this certificate, there was no formal program for University audiences to gain and demonstrate qualifications and competencies in health communication.

 Faculty in the Department of Communication created this certificate program to meet the needs of students, providers, and professionals across the institution and improve the overall quality of health communication in the state of Utah.
 Graduates face increasing competition for desirable jobs post-graduation.
 Accordingly, there is a clear need for the University of Utah to provide our students with opportunities to gain and demonstrate expertise in specialized areas.
-The Interdisciplinary Certificate in Health Communication helps meet that need.
+The Health Communication Certificate helps meet that need.
 The certificate is available for both undergraduate and graduate students who are currently University of Utah students.

 For additional information and resources regarding the study and practices of health communication, visit the Coalition for Health Communication website.

-What is the Interdisciplinary Certificate in Health Communication?
+What is the Health Communication Certificate?

 Improving doctor-patient communication, Optimizing communication across complex team structures, Crafting effective health care materials, Reaching underserved populations.